UI-Research/python-at-urban/site/content/installation.md

 We recommend installing Python directly from the official website at [python.org](https://www.python.org/downloads/).
 Reach out to helpdesk@urban.org for the administrative permissions needed to do this.

-**When you install Python, make sure to check the box that says "Add Python to PATH".
-This will allow you to run Python from the command line.**
+When you install Python, make sure to check the box that says "Add Python to PATH".
+This will allow you to run Python from the command line.

+---
+**NOTE**

-Note: We now recommend against using Anaconda due to recent changes in the terms of service.
+We now recommend against using Anaconda due to recent changes in the terms of service.
+---

 To confirm Python and `pip` (a package management tool) are both installed correctly, open a command prompt or terminal and run the following in the command line:
 `python --version` and `pip --version`.